-In December 2018, the FDA accepted our Investigational New Drug application for the initiation of a Phase Ib clinical trial of DM199 in patients with moderate or severe CKD caused by Type I or Type II diabetes.
-We initiated dosing patients in this study in February 2019, released interim results in June 2019, and completed enrollment in July 2019.
-The results from this Phase Ib study have been used to design the upcoming Phase II studies in patients suffering from rare and significant unmet causes of CKD.
+In December 2018, the FDA accepted our Investigational New Drug application for the initiation of a Phase Ib clinical trial of DM199 in participants with moderate or severe CKD caused by Type I or Type II diabetes.
+We initiated dosing patients in this study in February 2019 and completed enrollment in July 2019.
+The study was performed to assess the pharmacokinetics ("PK") of three dose levels of DM199 (3, 5 and 8 μg/kg), administered in a single subcutaneous dose as well as the evaluation of safety, tolerability and secondary pharmacodynamic ("PD") endpoints.
+As we announced in June 2019, interim results met primary and secondary endpoints.
+PK profiles, at the 3μg/kg dose level, were similar between moderate and severe CKD patients, and consistent with healthy subjects tested previously.
+Therefore, we do not believe dosing adjustment is warranted, based on the presence or severity of CKD and a full renal study will likely not be required.
+The results from this Phase Ib study were used to guide the design of our Phase II trial in patients suffering from rare and significant unmet causes of CKD.

 In February 2018, we initiated treatment on the first patient in our Phase II REMEDY trial assessing the safety, tolerability and markers of therapeutic efficacy of DM199 in patients suffering from AIS.
-Our REMEDY trial is expected to enroll up to 100 patients to evaluate DM199 in patients with AIS.
+As of October 31, 2019, we reached our enrollment goal with 92 participants and enrollment has been closed.

-In September 2018, we entered into a license and collaboration agreement with Ahon Pharmaceutical Co Ltd. ("Ahon Pharma"), which granted Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
+In September 2018, we entered into a license and collaboration agreement with Ahon Pharma, which granted Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
 Under the terms of the agreement, we received an upfront payment of \$500,000 on signing and were entitled to receive an additional payment of \$4.5 million upon the earlier of regulatory clearance to initiate a clinical trial in China or July 1, 2019.
-We also had the potential to receive up to an additional \$27.5 million in development and sales related milestones and up to approximately 10% royalties on net sales of DM199 in the licensed territories.
-On August 12, 2019, after extensive good faith discussions between Ahon Pharma and the Company, the parties were unable to agree upon mutually acceptable revised terms to the agreement and we terminated the agreement for non-payment of the \$4.5 million milestone, thereby regaining worldwide rights for DM199 for acute ischemic stroke.
+On August 12, 2019, after extensive good faith discussions with Ahon Pharma, we were unable to agree upon mutually acceptable revised terms to the agreement and we terminated the agreement for non-payment of the \$4.5 million milestone, thereby regaining worldwide rights for DM199 for acute ischemic stroke.

 We have not generated any revenues from product sales.
-Since our inception, we have financed our operations from public and private sales of equity, the exercise of warrants and stock options, interest income on funds available for investment, and government grants and tax credits.
+Since our inception, we have financed our operations from public and private sales of equity, the exercise of warrants and stock options, interest income on funds available for investment and government grants and tax credits.
 We have incurred losses in each year since our inception.
-Our net losses were \$5.7 million and \$2.4 million for the six months ended June 30, 2019 and 2018, respectively.
-As of June 30, 2019, we had an accumulated deficit of \$51.7 million.
+Our net losses were \$8.2 million and \$3.8 million for the nine months ended September 30, 2019 and 2018, respectively.
+As of September 30, 2019, we had an accumulated deficit of \$54.1 million.
 Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our primary research and development ("R&D") activities, and general and administrative ("G&A") support costs associated with our operations.